The International Forum on Quality and Safety in Healthcare

 International Forum Kuala Lumpur, 24-26 August 2017

-The next International Forum in APAC will take place in Kuala Lumpur on 24-26 August 2017 and Call for Posters is now open.
+The next International Forum in Asia Pacific will take place in Kuala Lumpur on 24-26 August 2017.